chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

     end

 #.
 In ``subsection extrapolation function``, ``length ratio`` defines the length used to apply the immersed boundaries through interpolation.
 We choose ``4`` as a compromise between a low value, which is better for the linear solver, and a high value, which is better for mass conservation.
-Mass conservation can also be increased using a finer grid.
+Mass conservation can also be improved using a finer grid.
 #.
 In ``subsection local mesh refinement``, ``refine mesh inside radius factor`` and ``refine mesh outside radius factor`` are both set to ``1``, which activates minimal crown refinement mode.
 #.
 In ``subsection particle info 0``, ``type = composite`` and ``shape arguments = mixer_long.composite`` define the shape itself.
 This requires that the ``RBF_helix.output`` is located in the same directory as the parameter file.